Vote NO Against REI's Corporate

 Once REI hired Morgan Lewis, our bargaining sessions slowed to a crawl.
 REI stopped sending company representatives to bargaining sessions, which means workers no longer had the opportunity to negotiate with anyone who actually works at the Co-op.
 Read more about REI’s involvement with Morgan Lewis here.

-Board Election FAQ
+REI Board Election FAQ

 When does REI’s Board election kick off?